coolinmc6/CM-Pages/chat-app/README.md

 // 2016:12:16 08:46:51am
 ```

-  - getting the database connection to work to longer than it should have.
+  - getting the database connection to work took longer than it should have.
 Just use
   the db connection method you are familiar with
   - binding parameters is not just for security...inserting anything with an apostrophe
   can screw up the SQL